 JETS invests in a wide range of airline companies, including aircraft manufacturers and airport operators.
 The fund, issued by US Global Investors, selects both domestic and international companies with varying degrees of market capitalization.
 This ETF is a pure-play on the airline industry.

-Top holdings: American Airlines (AAL), United Airlines (UAL) and Southwest Airlines (LUV)
+Top holdings: American Airlines (AAL), United Airlines (UAL) and Delta Airlines (DAL)

 Expense ratio: 0.60 percent

 iShares Transportation Average ETF (IYT)